Riomaggiore Italy Travel Guide

 Always inform staff of severe allergies to ensure a safe dining experience.
 Use a translation card if needed.

 Meals are meant to be savored.
-Enjoy the relaxed pace, especially during dinner, and there's no need to rush.
+Enjoy the relaxed pace, especially during dinner, and there's it is not required to rush.

 Verify opening hours, as some eateries close between lunch and dinner service.